Dr. Pradeep Guin

 B.Sc.; M.Sc.
 (University of Delhi);

 Ph.D.
-(University of Maryland)
+(University of Maryland, Baltimore County)

 Prior to joining JSGP, he was with the Public Health Foundation of India.
 His experiences include working with health research and policy organizations in India and the U.S. He has collaborated with multiple stakeholders across several governmental, non-governmental, and international organizations responsible for directing policies at different levels.
 His scholarly work appears in various national and international journals including the Environment International, Bulletin of the World Health Organization, Infectious Diseases of Poverty, Global Public Health, and Economic and Political Weekly.

 - Panda, R., Guin, P., & Gaurav, K. (2020).
 Governance in public purchasing of tertiary-level health care: Lessons from Madhya Pradesh, India.
 SAGE Open, 10(3), 1-9. https://doi.org/10.1177/2158244020942489.

 - Ericson, B., Dowling, R., Dey, S., Caravanos, J., Mishra, N., Fisher, S., Ramirez, M., Sharma, P., McCartor, A., Guin, P., Taylor, M. P., & Fuller, R. (2018).
 A meta-analysis of blood lead levels in India and the attributable burden of disease.
 Environment International, 121(1), 461-470. https://doi.org/10.1016/j.envint.2018.08.047.